 “Notification of the Subject about the obtainment of information regarding their use of bitcoin may be detrimental to the seizure of any bitcoin balance.”
 So before the ball is rolling with a bitcoin tax evader investigation, the bitcoin user must learn that the IRS can seize their crypto.

-It was heartening for US bitcoin fans to see the understanding about bitcoin’s benefits laid out by the IRS.
+It was heartening for US bitcoin fans to see the understanding of bitcoin’s benefits laid out by the IRS.
 But the government’s slant of criminality towards all crypto users is misinformed and unnecessary.
 Most American crypto users pay their taxes just like anyone else.
 Yet, will they still be part of the intense “determination” process that criminals face?
 We hope that run of the mill US crypto owners will not be a target of bitcoin evasion investigations.

-Moreover, taxing crypto purchases as though virtual currencies are assets is severely outdated and overly cumbersome to report for tax payers.
+Moreover, taxing crypto purchases as though virtual currencies are assets is severely outdated and overly cumbersome to report for taxpayers.
 As more and more cryptos become mainstream and additional merchants accept them, it would be helpful to remove that designation.

 The Need for Update Tax Guidance